docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 {% image /assets/images/documentation/en/videochat.png "Video chat invitation"%}

 In addition to the co-workers menu, whenever a user name appears in blue inside the application, a simple click brings up a contextual menu.
-A conversation started this way carries out the context to the recipient user so he is informed of what is probably the subject of the communication (document, part).
+A conversation started this way carries out the context to the recipient user, so he is informed of what is probably the subject of the communication (document, part).

 {% image /assets/images/documentation/2.0/en/conversation.png "Co-worker contextual conversation menu"%}